kennedymwaniki/resource-explorer/README.md

 - **Request cancellation**: In‑flight requests are cancelled on input changes via TanStack Query passing `AbortSignal` to fetch.
 - **TanStack Router** for client-side routing and URL state management
 - **Context API & useState** for global and local state
+- **Performance‑oriented React patterns**: Strategic use of `useMemo` and `useCallback` across pages, contexts, and UI components to minimize unnecessary re‑renders and computations.
 - **Custom Hooks**:

   - `useCharacters`: Fetches and manages character data, handles loading, error, and pagination states.